GitNAG0/ReadMe-Generator/README.md

   ## Installation
   To install necessary dependencies, run the following command:
   ```
-  Run npm install
+  npm install
   ```
   ## Usage
   AS A undefined
   I CAN undefined
   SO THAT undefined
   ## License
-  This project is licensed under the MIT License
+  This project is licensed under the none License
   ## Contributing
-  Feel free, I had a ton of help with this so the more the merrier
+  Feel free, I had a ton of help with this one.
   ## Tests
   To run tests, run the following command:
   ```